itajaja/BreadApi/README.md

 For example, if I want to call the Select method in the Equipment bread of the OEEBread.dll, the url would

     breads/oee/equipment/select

-All the available api calls can be navigated from the home page.

 Currently the following methods can be called (if the specified bread support them)